yyDing1/ScaleQuest/README.md

 ## Demo Usage

-Below is an question generator exmaple using `ScaleQuest-Qwen2-Math-7B-QGen`
+Below is a question generator exmaple using `ScaleQuest-Qwen2-Math-7B-QGen`
 ```python
 from vllm import LLM, SamplingParams